Last Updated: 2024.12.27

 ・Long-term targets for decarbonization

 Fast Retailing commits to reducing absolute GHG emissions from its own operations such as stores and main offices by 90% by the fiscal year ending August 2030 from the fiscal year ending August 2019 base year; and absolute GHG emissions from raw materials, fabric and garment production* by 20% over the same time frame.
 We also commit to achieving 100% sourcing of renewable electricity by the fiscal year ending August 2030.
-These targets were approved by Science Based Targets initiative (SBTi) as science-based targets (SBTs), and are in line with the level of decarbonization required to achieve the Paris Agreement goals.
+These targets were approved by the Science Based Targets initiative (SBTi) as science-based targets (SBTs), and are in line with the level of decarbonization required to achieve the Paris Agreement goals.

 We will further extend our efforts to achieve the goal of net zero emissions by 2050.